Overview of Mechanical Ventilation

 Means and Modes of Mechanical Ventilation

-Mechanical ventilators are
+Mechanical ventilators modes include

 • Volume cycled: Delivering a constant volume with each breath (pressures may vary)